diskoverdata/diskover-docs/source_files/diskoveradmin_wizard.md

 ### Access DiskoverAdmin

-The DiskoverAdmin service enables fine-tuning of settings for Elasticsearch, Diskover-Web, and worker services, which were previously set up within PHP files on the server.
-This update simplifies configuration and maintenance, eliminating the need for a Linux sysadmin to manage your Diskover environment.

 You have reached THE big moment.
 Paste this link in a browser to access DiskoverAdmin and complete the configuration process for all Diskover's components and plugins.

 [http://diskover-web:8000/diskover_admin/config/](http://diskover-web:8000/diskover_admin/config/)